-- Salary, classification, benefits and paid time-off accruals will remain the same.
+- Salary, classification, benefits, and paid-time-off accruals will remain the same.

-- Vacation Requests: Intern will submit request by emailing both managers.
+- Vacation Requests: Intern will submit a request by emailing both managers.
 Upon email approval, the intern will record the time off in Caltime.

 - Read about the internship below.

 - Meet with your manager to seek support for applying for the internship.

 - Submit an online application and email your resume to email@example.com

 - If you have any questions about the program please contact firstname.lastname@example.org.